im-medina/im-medina/README.md

 ### About me:

-- ⚛ Currently learning React
+- ⚛ Currently learning React with on [Rocketseat](https://www.rocketseat.com.br/)
 - 🔎 Looking for a job.
-- 🚩 Currently living in Niterói - Rio de Janeiro, Brazil

 ### Languages and tools: